Work orders user guide

 Users without this permission will not see duplicate warnings and can create work orders without duplicate checks.

-Note: The duplicate check only applies when creating new work orders.
+Note: The duplicate check applies to both single and bulk work order creation.

 Benefits of Duplicate Detection